mkd21/Todo_app/README.md

 # made a basic UI of todo app till now.
-More features will be added soon
+More features will be added soon <br>
+# Added initial event listeners